 After the defeat of the British and their retreat, peace was declared and immediately trade revived and internal improvements were commenced.
 The culture of sugar developed itself every year, and immigration set in.
 The State and city increased in population and continued to grow in prosperity until the civil war was declared.

 On January 26, 1861, the Ordinance of Secession was adopted by the Convention and Louisiana joined the Confederate States of America.
 Many regiments of troops were sent to the Confederate Army and took their share of the perils of the battlefield.

-In April 1862, the Federal fleet under Admiral Farragut, passed the forts and batteries on the river and New Orleans was captured.
+In April 1862, the Federal fleet under Admiral Farragut passed the forts and batteries on the river and New Orleans was captured.
 The city was held by United States forces, and from it at different times were sent expeditions to the interior.
 These expeditions were not successful in the State, as, with the exception of New Orleans and its immediate vicinity, it remained in the hands of the Confederates.
-On the approach of the Federal forces, the capital was evacuated by the State officers and the capital transferred to Shreveport.
-During this period a convention was called and a State government was organized at New Orleans under the protection of the Federal army.
+On the approach of the Federal forces, the capital was evacuated by the State officers, and the capital was transferred to Shreveport.
+During this period a convention was called and a State government was organized in New Orleans under the protection of the Federal army.

 The war caused great destruction in Louisiana.
 Sugar houses and gins were burned and the planting of sugar was suspended, but the large amount of cotton in the interior gave a start to trade again.
 The State Government of Shreveport ceased with the cessation of hostilities, and the only State authorities existing were those of New Orleans.
 These authorities continued to act until 1866.